 - The world’s first mobile phone Motorola Dynatac was made available to the public in 1983.
 It had a price tag of $3995 and weighed almost 800 grams, with a battery life of just 18 mins.

 - The Motorola Microtac was the world’s first flip phone.
 It was released in 1989, with a price tag of almost $250.
 It was truly the world’s first pocket phone.

 - The world’s first smartphone IBM Simon was introduced in 1993.
 It was a revolutionary touchscreen-equipped device that could send and receive faxes and e-mails, and it even had an address book.
 It originally sold for $899.

 - The Motorola StarTac was the smallest and lightest phone at the time of its release, weighing in at just 88 grams.

 - The most recognizable phone of all time is the Nokia 3210.
 Released in 2000, it became a cultural icon and introduced texting to the market.
 It sold 160 million units worldwide and remains one of the best-selling phones of all time.

 - The third generation of mobile devices saw the introduction of mobile broadband.
 The era of Apple and Android dominance began with the release of the first iPhone in 2007, and HTC dream in 2008.

 We are now in the fourth generation of mobile devices.
-These devices are designed to increase broadband speeds and promote high-speed transfer of data.
-There were 4.33 billion mobile users in the world in 2013 and this figure is likely to touch 5.13 billion by 2017.
-Interest in wearable technology is increasingly rapidly and it may be possible that these devices will herald in the next generation of mobile devices.
+These devices are designed to boost broadband speeds and promote the high-speed transfer of data.
+As a result, we can use our smartphones to read news/books, watch movies, listen to music, play games, and do a variety of other things from anywhere in the world.
+This is called the true evolution of mobile phones.
+There were 4.33 billion mobile users worldwide in 2013 and this figure is likely to touch 5.13 billion by 2017.
+Consumer interest in wearable technology is growing rapidly and it may be possible that these devices will herald the next generation of mobile devices.